Home » 2026 Wood Pricing Guides » Osage Orange Lumber Prices — 2026 Buying Guide

 About Osage Orange

-Native to the south-central United States, Osage orange (Maclura pomifera) originally grew in a relatively small range covering parts of Texas, Oklahoma, Arkansas, and Louisiana before widespread cultivation extended its presence across much of the continental US.
-Early settlers planted it extensively for living fences, earning it the nickname hedge apple or bodark.
+Native to the south-central United States, Osage Orange originally grew in a relatively small range covering parts of Texas, Oklahoma, Arkansas, and Louisiana before widespread cultivation expanded its presence across the Great Plains and Midwest.
+Early settlers planted millions of trees as living fences before barbed wire, earning it the nickname hedge apple or bodark.

 What Osage Orange Costs in 2026